holly394/accountability-app/README.md

 `app.py("/partnergoalaction")`.
 It sends the id of the goal as well as which action to take for each goal.

 #### maingoalpage.html:
+This page shows a table of the current user's goals.
 This has a table and 2 scripts, one script for calling time functions from `"/static/timefunctions.js"` and another connecting to `"/static/goals.js"`.
-This page shows a table of the current user's goals. it also has an input and button for adding new goals.
+It also has an input and button for adding new goals.

 ##### timefunctions.js:
 This has a function for calculating the time difference based on inserted start and end time.
 It also has another